MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 # Data platform for AI workloads on Azure

-•	Database options in Azure
+- Database options in Azure
-•	Secure deployment and running of relevant data platforms
+- Secure deployment and running of relevant data platforms
-•	Tradeoffs between different data platforms o	Considerations for picking the right product based on the use case
+- Tradeoffs between different data platforms
+    - Considerations for picking the right product based on the use case

-•	Best practices for cost, availability, redundancy, and scalability
+- Best practices for cost, availability, redundancy, and scalability

-•	Processing new content into vector databases
+- Processing new content into vector databases
-•	Searching vector databases with AI
+- Searching vector databases with AI

+## Monitoring